MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 # Customer self-serve repair for Surface devices

-Technically inclined individuals with the knowledge, skills, and required tools can perform self-serve repairs<sup>1</sup> on eligible Surface devices by following the appropriate [Surface Service Guide](https://www.microsoft.com/download/100440) from the Microsoft Download Center.
+Technically inclined individuals with the knowledge, skills, and required tools can perform self-serve repairs<sup>1</sup> on eligible Surface devices by following the appropriate [Surface Service Guide](https://www.microsoft.com/download/100440) or article from the Microsoft Download Center.

 Self-repair replaceable components are available for purchase through [device resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
 There are no certifications required to repair or service a Surface device.
 Replaceable components have a 1-year Limited Hardware Warranty.<sup>2</sup>